-We have since added a little black iron gate to the opening to the courtyard.
-It was an inexpensive on the shelf gate we found at Menard’s as a temporary solution (we’re both dreaming of a custom rustic reclaimed wood arched door!) until we build something special.
+We later added a little black iron gate to the entrance of the courtyard.
+It was an inexpensive, on-the-shelf gate we found as a temporary solution (we’re both dreaming of a less mediocre, rustic cottage-y reclaimed wood arched gate) until we build something special.

-Turns out lavender does not care to grow in this courtyard so out it went, and in came containers with herbs and a mix of blue blooms.
+Turns out lavender didn’t like the soil here, so in came containers with herbs and a mix of blue blooms.

 See the Project in Progress